mrinalbankar/node-excel/README.md

 Project : node-generate-excel

-Add a user and generate an excel file of the collection in node.js
+Add a user in the database and generate an excel file out the data saved

-Install Dependencies / node_modules in backend folder for startup npm i
+To install dependencies / node_modules in backend folder for startup : npm i

-To start the backend server
+To start the backend server :
 npm start